learn-co-students/-dc-web-091619/18-rails-crud-starter/README.md

     - Use Rails link helpers to build links
     - Use `rails routes` to abstract URLs
     - Use "before" actions to minimize repeated code

+* Questions
+    - Rails generators, how do we use them?
+    - Migrations
+    - form_for vs form_tag vs form_with
+    - form params